 If you’ve got it, you’ve got it.
 Some people are just born entertainers.
 From the perfect food, to the best party playlist, to amazing decorations, some folks always throw stellar soirées.

 However, the extravagance of a party often relates to the budget.
 Obviously, a millionaire can throw an impressive, lavish event – but what if your budget is of less epic proportions?
-From a small gathering to a bigger affair, you don’t need a huge bank account to throw a party that will have everyone talking at brunch the next morning.
+From a small gathering like an intimate office retirement party to a bigger affair like a 500-guest wedding, you don’t need a huge bank account to throw a party that will have everyone talking at brunch the next morning.

 Planning a Party on a Tight Budget